Important! You must read (this document describes the admission requirements for the School of Nursing in detail):

 Murfreesboro, TN 37132

 Set up your PipelineMT account and look over schedule to find course identification information for those you wish to enroll in.
 All nursing courses are restricted by department and require permits before you may register for them.
-You will need to email permit requests to Linda League (email@example.com) with your name as well as the course names and numbers of each class you wish to register for (i.e. NURS 3010-D01).
-You will not receive permits until you have successfully submitted all admission paperwork.
+You will need to email permit requests to Yvonne Torres (Yvonne.Torres@mtsu.edu) with your name, and your University ID (this is referred to as you "M#" and needs to be on ALL correspondences - including written forms or phone conversations) as well as the course names and numbers of each class you wish to register for (i.e. NURS 3010-D01).
+You will not receive permits until you have successfully submitted all admission paperwork and have been notified of your acceptance into the program.

 Register for courses.
 Check the MTSU Business office site to determine